States hope for revenue boost with Mega Millions craze

 The game is coordinated by state lotteries, which pull in revenue not only from Mega Millions but also from scratch tickets, Powerball and other authorized games.
 The revenue is then used to help pay out prizes, retailers, state funds and overhead costs.

-In Georgia, lottery officials say ever since the jackpot started growing in April the state has collected nearly $22 million for college scholarships and pre-K programs.
+In Georgia, ever since the jackpot started growing in April, the state has collected nearly $22 million for college scholarships and pre-K programs, lottery officials say.

 On a typical Tuesday draw in Texas, statewide sales will hover around $1 million for Mega Millions tickets.
 Last Tuesday, they sold $20 million, according to Gary Grief, the executive director of the Texas Lottery Commission.